alixe-a/alixe-a/README.md

 👋 Hi, I’m @alixe-a

-👀 I’m interested in Mlops, devops & data-science
+👀 I’m a MLOps Engineer @Aqemia

-🌱 I’m currently learning great-expectations
+🌱 I’m interested in everything that is good to human and that challenge me

-📫 Reach me by github :)
+📫 Reach me on github :)

 <!---
 alixe-a/alixe-a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.